chinchalinchin/qldb-orm/README.md

 This library abstracts much of the QLDB implementation away from its user.
 All the user has to do is create a `Document`, add fields to it and then call `save()`.
 Under the hood, the library will translate the `Document` fields into [PartiQL queries](https://partiql.org/docs.html) and use the [pyqldb Driver](https://amazon-qldb-driver-python.readthedocs.io/en/stable/index.html) to post the queries to the **QLDB** instance on AWS.

+All documents are indexed through the key field `id`.

 ### Saving

 If you have the **LEDGER** environment variable set, all that is required is to create a `Document` object and pass it the table name of the **QLDB** ledger.
 If the following lines are feed into an interactive **Python** shell or copied into a script,